Planting in water is different because a pond has different depths of water. Each depth of water grows different types of water plant.

 - Rafting plants - horizontal growth that grows away from the basket & rafts across the water surface.
 Sent in 9cm baskets.

-- Planting in water - each type of water plant likes a certain depth of water above their basket and getting this right for each species will be crucial for their survival and success.
+Planting in water - each type of water plant likes a certain depth of water above its basket.
+Getting this right for each species will be crucial for their survival and for the success of a healthy, balanced habitat.